-Larry Merlo is President and Chief Executive Officer of CVS Health, a pharmacy innovation company that is at the forefront of a changing health care environment.
+Larry Merlo is former CEO of CVS Health, a pharmacy innovation company that is at the forefront of a changing health care environment.
 The company, with $184.8 billion in net revenues for 2017, touches more than 100 million people each year through its unique combination of assets, including more than 9,800 retail pharmacies, over 1,100 walk-in medical clinics, a leading pharmacy benefits manager with more than 94 million plan members, a comprehensive provider of pharmacy services to long-term care facilities, and expanding specialty pharmacy services.

 Under Merlo’s leadership, the company is transforming health care by delivering breakthrough products and services that enable people, businesses and communities to manage health in more affordable, effective ways.
 As part of this deep commitment to public health, in 2014 the company announced the landmark decision to be the first major retail pharmacy to eliminate tobacco sales in all of its stores.
 To reflect this broader health care commitment, the company subsequently changed its corporate name to CVS Health.